Umami Pot

 How to Improve Your Instant Ramen - Japanese Techniques and Hacks

-Would you like to enhance your instant ramen with just a little extra effort?
-Here, I will share a recipe that includes Japanese techniques and hacks for improving its flavor without too much hassle.
+Would you like to upgrade your instant ramen with just a little extra effort?
+Here, I will share a recipe that uses chicken-flavored instant ramen and incorporates some Japanese hacks.

 No ratings yet